 - Participation means contributing to the discussion and making meaningful comments, both in small group and whole group situations. - Participation means asking questions and actively encouraging other class members to contribute.
 But, please be sure not to monopolize discussions. - Participation means actually doing the activities we have planned for you with a good attitude.
-No matter how easy or trivial something may seem, we have constructed each of our courses carefully to provide you with a meaningful, applicable experience - Engagement: It is expected that you will demonstrate active engagement during in class and out-of-class activities.
+No matter how easy or trivial something may seem, we have constructed each of our courses carefully to provide you with a meaningful, applicable experience - Engagement: It is expected that you will demonstrate active engagement during in class and outof-class activities.
 Active engagement means that you are actively involved in the lecture, Power Point, or class activity.
 In your field classroom, engagement means that you are working with kids, assisting your mentor teacher, and teaching lessons with a positive, professional attitude.

 Respect: You have the right to learn in a respectful environment.
 Be considerate of others.
 Listen while others are talking.
 Behave in an ethical and professional manner.
-Please turn your cell phones off when you enter the classroom.
+Please turn your cell phones on silent when you enter the classroom, and have them put away unless asked to get them out by the instructor.